Toyota Symbol Meaning – History of Toyota Logo

 Toyota Old Logo Diamond

-Toyota started out as a looming machine manufacturer by Sakichi Toyoda.
-It wasn’t until 1930’s that the company dabbled into automobiles under the guidance of Kiichiro Toyoda.
-The first logo of the company was quite simple.
-Written in the Romaji script (Roman letters), the name was placed in a diamond-like shape with blue background.
+Toyota had its origins as a textile machinery manufacturer founded by Sakichi Toyoda.
+It was only in the 1930s that the company ventured into the automobile industry, under the leadership of Kiichiro Toyoda.
+The initial logo of the company was notably straightforward.
+Written in Romaji script (Roman letters), the company’s name was arranged in a diamond-like configuration against a blue background.

-Considering the times, it was quite progressive for Kiichiro Toyoda to write the company name in Roman letters instead of the native Kanji script.
-This Toyota insignia was used with a hood ornament that spelled Toyoda in Kanji script and consisted of wings to convey speed.
+Given the era, Kiichiro Toyoda’s decision to represent the company name in Roman letters instead of the native Kanji script was rather forward-thinking.
+The Toyota emblem featured the company name in Romaji script, accompanied by a hood ornament that spelled “Toyoda” in Kanji script.
+This emblem also incorporated wings to symbolize speed.

 Toyota Old Logo